linojon/pinman/release-notes/pinman-beta.md

 ### Install (quick start)

-1. Download `Pinman-2-Setup-<version>.exe` from the link in your acceptance email.
+1. Download `Pinman-Setup-<version>.exe` from the link in your acceptance email.
 2. Run it and follow the setup prompts.
 (Access from other machines on your network is an opt-in step during setup; local use needs nothing extra.)
 3. When setup finishes, open the app and complete the Getting Started tutorial.